 The evaluation clearly shows the benefit of the Accelerated Ring protocol over a standard token-based protocol.
-Using the accelerated protocol, Spread, with all the overhead of a real system, is able to practically saturate a 1-gigabit network.
-In fact, it achieves similar or better network utilization than was reported in 2004 on 100-megabit Fast Ethernet [8], with excellent latency.
+Using the accelerated protocol, Spread, with all the overhead of a real system, practically saturates a 1-gigabit network.
+In fact, it achieves similar or better network utilization than in 2004 on 100-megabit Fast Ethernet [7], with excellent latency.

-Using larger UDP datagrams (but not jumbo frames), a library-based prototype is able to achieve about 73% network utilization on a 10-gigabit network.
-This is comparable to the original Totem Ring protocol, which was benchmarked similarly to our library-based implementation on a 10-megabit network in [2], [3].
+Using larger UDP datagrams, a library-based prototype is able to achieve about 73% network utilization on a 10gigabit network.
+This is comparable to the original Totem Ring protocol, which was benchmarked similarly to our librarybased implementation on a 10-megabit network [2].
 Thus, a relatively simple but powerful protocol change, plus the use of larger UDP datagrams, allows the same core protocol to scale three orders of magnitude over 20 years.

 The current version of Spread uses UDP datagrams that fit in a single frame with a 1500-byte MTU.
 While we are not considering using jumbo frames in the default configuration, allowing larger UDP datagrams on 10-gigabit networks may be beneficial.
 A drawback of UDP datagrams that span multiple network frames is that losing a single frame causes the whole datagram to be lost.
 However, using a protocol with good flow control, like the Accelerated Ring protocol, in a stable local area network, like those in data center environments, we expect loss to be small.
 Therefore, larger UDP datagrams may be a reasonable trade-off for applications that need both high throughput and all of the features of Spread.
-Currently, larger UDP datagrams may be used by changing a single constant parameter and recompiling Spread, but including this capability as the default configuration option in future releases warrants further experimentation and experience.